ppbrown/fluxcd-public-demo/README.md

 in your Kubernetes cluster.
 In an way, it is similar to running a public helm chart.

 The demo instructions are written so that you can run the demo directly from this repo right here.
 That being said, it is very straightforward for you to simply clone this repo to your own, and update the urls in the config.
-Then you will be able to actually make changes to it, and see the changes in your own cluster.
+Then you will be able to actually make changes to your own repo, and see the changes reflectedin your own cluster after a few seconds.

 # Choose your Adventure